Choosing Exam Pieces, Songs & Diploma Programmes

 Own-choice checklist

-• May be unaccompanied, performed to a non-solo backing track, or with live accompaniment.
+• May be unaccompanied, performed to a backing track (solo line excluded), or with live accompaniment.

-• Bring a printed copy for the examiner (lead sheet, chord chart, full score or score+TAB).
+• A printed copy must be provided for the examiner (lead sheet, chord chart with lyrics and melody, or full score with staff notation/TAB).

 Written programme

-• If your full recital is drawn from our list, no approval is needed.
+• If all items are from Trinity’s repertoire list, no approval is required.

-• Prepare written programme (and notes if FTCL).
+• Prepare written programme (and programme notes if FTCL).

 See also: